yuzh2022/HCT-Net/README.md

 **This repository is an official implementation of the paper  [HCT-net: hybrid CNN-transformer model based on a neural architecture search network for medical image segmentation](https://doi.org/10.1007/s10489-023-04570-z).**

-If you find Deformable DETR useful in your research, please consider citing:
+If you find HCT-Net useful in your research, please consider citing:

 `Yu Z, Lee F, Chen Q. HCT-net: hybrid CNN-transformer model based on a neural architecture search network for medical image segmentation[J].
 Applied Intelligence, 2023: 1-17.`